-If the merchant is unable to deliver the goods to the buyer within the time limit agreed in the purchase agreement or specified in these terms and conditions, the merchant is obliged to offer the buyer replacement performance or the possibility for the buyer to withdraw from the purchase agreement, respectively to cancel the order.
-If the buyer does not accept the replacement performance offered by the merchant or withdraw from the purchase agreement within a reasonable period, the merchant is entitled to withdraw from the purchase agreement and if the buyer has already paid the purchase price or part thereof, the merchant is obliged to return the already paid purchase price or part thereof within 14 days from the date of receipt of the withdrawal from the purchase agreement to the buyer.
+If the Merchant is unable to deliver the goods to the Buyer within the time limit agreed in the purchase agreement or specified in these Terms and Conditions, the Merchant is obliged to offer the Buyer replacement performance or the possibility for the Buyer to withdraw from the purchase agreement, or to cancel the order.
+If the Buyer does not accept the replacement performance offered by the Merchant or withdraw from the purchase agreement within a reasonable period, the Merchant is entitled to withdraw from the purchase agreement and if the Buyer has already paid the purchase price or part thereof, the Merchant is obliged to return the already paid purchase price or part thereof within 14 days from the date of receipt of the withdrawal from the purchase agreement to the Buyer.